 Pros and cons

 - More investment opportunities.
-Branch out from trading solely in Australia to get exposure to the burgeoning Chinese economy.
+Branch out from trading solely in the US to get exposure to the burgeoning Chinese economy.

 - Lots of choice.
-There are B-shares listed on the SSE, Chinese companies listed on the ASX, ADRs listed on the NYSE and NASDAQ, and ETFs listed in Australia, London and New York which invest in Chinese companies.
+There are B-shares listed on the SSE, and Chinese companies, Chinese stock ADRs and ETFs listed on NYSE and NASDAQ.

 - Spread the risk.
 Diversify your portfolio by choosing an ETF or index fund to reduce volatility.